 For us, it’s not worth the risk of a dirty/incorrectly-sized seat so we choose to bring our own.
 It saves us money and gives us peace of mind knowing we have the correct restraints for our children.

-It is a hassle, but we’ve found a few tricks to minimize the inconvenience of traveling with car seats (keep reading below!).
+It sometimes a bit of a hassle, but we’ve found a few tricks to minimize the inconvenience of traveling with car seats (keep reading below!).
 Additionally, we’ve purchased a separate set of inexpensive carseats for travel.
-We always inspect them for external damage, as well, and hope there’s no internal damage (and only use the seats for travel thereafter).
+We always inspect them for external damage, and only use the seats for travel thereafter.

 Should I Buy a Separate Carseat for Travel?

-Once people decide to take their own car seat for travel, they often wonder if their everyday car seat is suitable for travel.
+If you are traveling with a car seat, you might be wondering if your everyday car seat is suitable for travel.
 While I know many people who take their regular car seats along when they travel, here are the reasons we purchased and travel with different car seats for travel:

 Safety of Having a Carseat for Travel

 The primary reason we have separate car seats for travel is for safety.
 As I mentioned previously, if you choose to check your car seat into the luggage hold, you risk damage to your car seat.
 Even if the exterior looks fine, internal damage is still a possibility (although not SUPER likely).
-Because of this, we prefer to have seats set aside specifically for travel.
+Because of this, we prefer to have seats set aside specifically for travel to minimize risk outside of travel times.

 Of course, this means that we’re using these same travel car seats each time we take a trip since we’re not interested in purchasing new seats every time we travel.
-Still, we figure we’d rather assume that lesser risk than risk using those seats all the time.
+Still, we figure we’d rather assume that lesser risk just for travel times than risk with using those seats all the time.

 Convenience of Having a Carseat for Travel

-Our normal seats are nice and relatively cushy and have a few (but not tons) bells and whistles.
-When we travel, however, our biggest concerns are whether the seat is safe and whether it’s as convenient as possible.
-Let’s be honest, it’s never totally convenient having a carseat for travel, but I’d prefer to have an option that minimizes the inconveniences.
+Our normal seats are relatively cushy and have a few (but not tons) bells and whistles.
+When we travel, however, we just want something that is safe and as convenient as possible to use and transport.
+It’s obviously never totally convenient having a carseat for travel, but I’d prefer to have an option that minimizes the hassle.

-The biggest factor in this is weight.
 We prefer a lightweight travel carseat for travel to make it as easy as possible to get around.
 Our normal seats, with the extra cushion/features are a bit heavier than a bare bones lightweight travel carseat.
 While these seats are often still very safe, they just may not be quite as comfortable as our everyday car seats.
 We’d rather have a separate lightweight carseat for travel, and then come home to our cushier seats.
-Check out this post for more recommendations on lightweight car seats for travel!

 Cleanliness of Having a Carseat for Travel